ravaioli/solarpunk-mandala/framework/core-model/02-epistemic-architecture-tesseract.md

 7. **Spatial-Visual ↔ Cell 6**: "Weave" maps how patterns persist across space—visual intelligence as pattern topology recognition.

 8. **Naturalist-Ecological ↔ Cell 7**: "Rhythm" is the temporal intelligence of transpersonal patterns in their material configuration.

+#### Key Integration Principles

+- **The Embodied Foundations are not a layer within the model—they are the geometric and functional core from which all other dimensions unfold.** Without this foundation, higher-dimensional work collapses into bypassing.
+- **Cube 6 Integration:** Cube 6 can be understood through Froese's irruption theory as spaces where individual 'irruptions' (increased underdetermination of material processes through motivational involvement) scale up to collective transformations.
+When individual neural entropy increases during meaningful ritual or dialogue, it creates conditions for system-wide phase transitions.

+## Scale Translation Principle: Conditional Correspondence

+**"As above, so below" is true IF boundary conditions are equivalent.**

+### When Correspondence Holds
+- **Isolated systems**: Individual in forest monastery ↔ isolated community
+- **Equilibrium states**: Personal coherence = 4 AND Community coherence = 4
+- **Homogeneous boundaries**: Similar dissociation patterns across scales

+### When Correspondence Breaks
+- **System coupling**: Individual in oppressive system (Personal=4, Community=1)
+- **Boundary mismatch**: Different phase attractors at different scales
+- **Power asymmetries**: Micro-level changes blocked by macro-level structures

+### Operational Rule
+**Always check boundary equivalence before applying micro insights to macro problems.**

+## Integration Note
+The Embodied Foundations are not "lower" in value but foundational in function—like roots to a tree.
+When any foundation is compromised, the entire system contracts dimensionally toward survival mode (0D).
+When all foundations are strong, the system has the stability to unfold toward higher dimensions of complexity and coherence (3D+).

+For further context in integrating the Tesseract for generating valid, actionable, and regenerative knowledge within reality, refer to [Appendix N: The Epistemic Tesseract—A Geometry of Conscious Knowing.](https://github.com/ravaioli/solarpunk-mandala/blob/main/appendices/N-epistemic-tesseract-geometric-knowing.md)

 ## Experiential Topography: The Qualia of Civilizational Paradigms